mdn/content/files/en-us/web/progressive_web_apps/guides/offline_and_background_operation/index.md

 In this section we'll outline these steps.
 Several of these APIs require explicit [user permission](/en-US/docs/Web/API/Permissions_API), and various other restrictions and design choices to help protect users.

-- The Background Sync API does not need an explicit user permission, but issuing a background sync request may only be made while the main app is open, and the broweser limits the number of retries and the length of time background sync operations can take.
+- The Background Sync API does not need an explicit user permission, but issuing a background sync request may only be made while the main app is open, and browsers limit the number of retries and the length of time background sync operations can take.

 - The Background Fetch API requires the `"background-fetch"` permission, and the browser displays the ongoing progress of the fetch operation, enabling the user to cancel it.